Pnyx

+The Pnyx was probably the prototype for the Greek theatre auditorium, with the late form perhaps reflecting changes in theatre design.

 Historical significance

 The Pnyx was used for popular assemblies in Athens as early as 507 BC, when the reforms of Cleisthenes transferred political power to the citizenry.
 It was then outside the city proper, but close enough to be convenient.
 It looks down on the ancient Agora, which was the commercial and social centre of the city.

 At this site all the great political struggles of Athens of the "Golden Age" were fought out.
 Pericles, Aristides and Alcibiades spoke here, within sight of the Parthenon, temple of Athena.
 Here Demosthenes delivered his vilifications of Philip II of Macedon.